-• Collect information about how many families have septic tanks and toilets in
+• Collect information about how many families have septic tanks and toilets

-How are the wastes from toilets disposed of in your school?
+- in their houses in your village/town/ nearby village.
+Ask the families who do not have one to construct the same. - How are the wastes from toilets disposed of in your school?
 Write a few lines about the process.